ade-ghub/anomaly-detection/README.md

 ```
 # Description of the project

-N.B: The project is not live on Azure cloud now; however, following the steps below, the project can be re-run.
+N.B: The project is not live on Azure Cloud now; however, it can be re-run by following the steps below and configuring the components below in Azure Cloud.

 The names of the major components used in the project in cloud is given in the table below.